petecarapetyan/couldbe/README.md

-# replitza demo site
+# couldbe

-This repo is a personalized/customized version of [this fins-wired-theme](https://github.com/petecarapetyan/fins-rocket-themes/blob/main/not-wired/src/docs/) code.

-## For more information on fins-rocket-themes

-This and other `fins-rocket-themes` are discussed [here](https://webappwriter.com/rocket-themes/) in more detail.
+This repo is was replitza but then couldbe was decided as better for not-wired